The structural method for Ordinary Differential Equations

-In this section we address the following question.
-Given $N$ and $\omega$, what happen to the phase deviation when duplicating the number of points.
-Indeed, taking $2N$ points provide the time parameter $\Delta t/2$ and then $\omega/2$ but we duplicate the number of block.
-Consequently one has to compare the reference phase deviation $\zeta(\omega)$ corresponding to $N$ point with $\zeta^2(\omega/2)$ involving $2N$ points.
-More generally, if we use $\ell\, N$ point the deviation $\zeta(\omega)$ has to be compared with $\zeta^\ell(\omega/\ell)$ since we need $\ell$ blocks to reach the same final time.\\
+Given $N$ and $\omega$, the impact of duplicating the number of points on the phase deviation is assessed.
+Indeed, taking $2N$ points provides the time parameter $\Delta t/2$ and, consequently, the local wavelength $\omega/2$, but the number of blocks is duplicated.
+Hence, the reference phase deviation $\zeta_R(\omega)$, corresponding to $N$ points, must be compared with $\zeta_R^2(\omega/2)$, which involves $2N$ points.
+More generally, for $\ell\,N$ points, the phase deviation $\zeta_R(\omega)$ must be compared with $\zeta_R^\ell(\omega/\ell)$, since $\ell$ blocks are necessary to reach the same final time.

-We plot in Figure \ref{fig:Dispersion_freq} the phase deviation of $\zeta(\omega)$, $\zeta^2(\omega/2)$ and $\zeta^3(\omega/3)$ corresponding to the same time variation $\Delta \bar t=\frac{T}{N}$ in function of $K$ (the columns) and $R$ (the rows).
-First, as expected, a smaller value of the incrementing time $\Delta t$ (black curves), $\Delta t/2$ (red curve) and $\Delta t/3$ (green curve) strongly improve the spectral resolutions since we use more discrete points.
-The trade off $\zeta^\ell(\omega/\ell)$ between the argument reduction and the increase of the power is in favour to larger $\ell$.\\ Second, for fixed $\ell$, the phase error is dramatically reduced with larger $K$.
-For example, with $\ell=1$, {\it i.e.} $\Delta \bar t=\Delta t_n$, the phase error is almost contained to $\omega=\pi/4$ ($K=1$), $\omega=\pi/2$ ($K=2$), $\omega=\pi$ ($K=3$).
-This last case indicates that we manage to recover sub-scales information that is, we reveal the existence of an extremum within the cell.
+The phase deviations $\zeta_R(\omega)$, $\zeta_R^2(\omega/2)$, and $\zeta_R^3(\omega/3)$ using the reference time step $\Delta t=T/N$ as a function of $K$ (columns) and $R$ (rows) are plotted in Figure~\ref{fig:Dispersion_freq}.
+First, as expected, a smaller time step strongly improves the spectral resolution by providing more time grid points.
+The trade-off between the argument reduction and the power increase of the phase deviation $\zeta_R^\ell(\omega/\ell)$ favors a larger $\ell$.
+Second, for fixed $\ell$, the phase error is drastically reduced with larger $K$.
+For example, with $\ell=1$, the phase error is almost contained in $\omega=\pi/4$ ($K=1$), $\omega=\pi/2$ ($K=2$), and $\omega=\pi$ ($K=3$).
+This last case indicates that we recovered subscale information, namely the presence of an extremum within the cell.